joshed-io/estelle-and-josh/site/content/gramat-guide/_index.md

 Couples have their own room.
 Singles either have their own room or are sharing with 1-2 others.

----

-# 🛏️

-# Rooms at the Couvent

 If you're a single and want your own room, just let us know.

-Your room number will be given to you on board the bus.

 ---